Earth's Children: The Shelters of Stone

 The Shelters of Stone was released on 30 April 2002.
 Ayla and Jondalar reach the Ninth Cave of the Zelandonii, Jondalar's home, and prepare to marry and have a child.
 Unfortunately, nothing is ever simple, especially for a woman with Ayla's background.

 The Land of Painted Caves

-The Land of Painted Caves, a sixth and final installment in the Earth Children's series was published on March 29, 2011.
-Author Jean M. Auel is quoted in September 2010 saying that in the book Ayla is now about 25 years old and training to become a spiritual leader of the Zelandonii.
-Her training includes a series of harrowing journeys.
+The Land of Painted Caves, the sixth and final installment in the series, was published on March 29, 2011.
+Author Jean M. Auel is quoted in September 2010 saying that in this book, Ayla is about 25 years old and training to become a spiritual leader of the Zelandonii which includes a series of harrowing journeys.

-The setting
+Premise

 Since the stories take place during the Würm glaciation, populations are small in number and are surviving mostly in hunter-gatherer fashion.
 Prior to the discovery of metals, the primary materials used for tools are leather, wood, bone, horn, and flint.